constellation-of-truths/constellation-of-truths/index.md

 This project applies the novel framework <i>Constellation of Truths</i> to a study guided by the question: in a world increasingly marred by contested truths and populist imaginaries, how are (un)civil society actors engaging in the discursive construction of border politics?

 This project is led by Drs.
-[Emma Swan](./people/emma.md) and [Maria Sigridur Finnsdottir](./people/maria.md), along with their collaborator [Jules Soupault](./people/jules.md).
-They work under the supervision of Drs.
-Helga Hallgrimsdottir and Emmanuel Brunet-Jailly.
+Emma Swan and Maria Sigridur Finnsdottir, along with their collaborators Jules Soupault, Dr. Helga Hallgrimsdottir, and Dr. Emmanuel Brunet-Jailly.

 The *Constellation of Truths* project is funded by a SSHRC Insight Development grant through fall 2027.